 What are the current international flight restrictions imposed by Portugal?

-The following essential flights of passengers from non-listed countries are also authorised: (i) trips undertaken for professional, study, family reunion, health or humanitarian reasons); and (ii) flights destined to allow the return to the respective countries of foreign citizens that are in mainland Portugal, provided that such flights are promoted by the competent authorities of such countries, subject to previous request and agreement, and in respect to the principle of reciprocity.
+According to Council of Ministers Resolution No. 101-A/2021, of 30 June 2021 (as amended) and Order No. 774-B6/2021, of 6 August 2021, the following flights to and from mainland Portugal are authorised: (i) to and from countries within the European Union and Schengen Area countries (Iceland, Liechtenstein, Norway and Switzerland), as well as to and from the United Kingdom; (ii) for essential trips (those undertaken for professional, study, family reunion, health or humanitarian reasons); (iii) to and from Albania, Saudi Arabia, Armenia, Australia, Azerbaijan, Bosnia Herzegovina, Brunei, Canada, South Korea, USA, Israel, Japan, Jordan, Kosovo, Lebanon, Montenegro, New Zealand, Qatar, Republic of North Macedonia, Republic of Moldova, People's Republic of China, Serbia, Singapore, Ukraine, and Taiwan and the Hong Kong and Macao Special Administrative Regions, subject to reciprocal confirmation; and (iv) destined to allow the return to the respective countries of foreign citizens that are in mainland Portugal, provided that such flights are promoted by the competent authorities of such countries, subject to previous request and agreement, and in respect to the principle of reciprocity.

-Airline companies shall only allow passengers on flights to or with stopover at mainland Portugal to board the flight upon presentation, at the time of departure, of laboratory confirmation of having carried out a nucleic acid amplification test (NAAT) or a rapid antigen test (RAT) - included in the common list of rapid antigen tests for COVID-19 disease within the European Union, agreed upon by the European Union's Health Security Committee - for screening for SARS-CoV-2 infection with a negative result, performed within 72 or 48 hours before boarding, respectively.
+Airline companies shall only allow passengers on flights to or from mainland Portugal to board the flight upon presentation, at the time of departure, of laboratory confirmation of having carried out a nucleic acid amplification test (NAAT) or a rapid antigen test (RAT) - included in the common list of rapid antigen tests for COVID-19 disease within the European Union, agreed upon by the European Union's Health Security Committee - for screening for SARS-CoV-2 infection with a negative result, performed within 72 or 48 hours before boarding, respectively.
 Although airlines are responsible for verifying the existence of this test on departure, on arrival in mainland Portugal, random checks may be made by the Public Security Police or the Foreigners and Borders Service (SEF).
-Children under the age of 12 years and passengers with a COVID EU Digital Certificate or a digital certificate or proof of vaccination attesting to the completion of the vaccination schedule with a COVID-19 vaccine with marketing authorisation as referred to in (ii) and (iii) above are not required to present proof of a negative test for SARS-CoV-2 infection for travel purposes.
+Children under the age of 12 years are not required to present proof of a test for SARS-CoV-2 infection.

 These restrictions shall not apply to State and Armed Forces aircrafts, aircrafts which are or will be part of the Special Rural Fire Fighting System, flights for the exclusive carriage of cargo and mail, emergency medical services and technical stopovers for purposes unrelated to commercial operations or to their crew members.